The City of St. Albert is developing Complete Streets Design Guidelines, which will influence how streets are designed in the future.

-Thank you to everyone who participated in the Open House and/or filled out the survey.
-All input will be reviewed to help determine what design elements should be incorporated into St. Albert's streets.
+Thank you to everyone who participated in the Open House and/or provided input into the survey.
+All feedback will be reviewed to help determine what design elements should be incorporated into St. Albert’s Complete Streets Guidelines.

 - November 15, 2017 - First Open House – Identify community priorities